Is Weed Legal In Maine?

-Maine has allowed doctor recommendations, and limited possession, of medical cannabis since 1999.
-On November 2, 1999, Maine Medical Marijuana for Specific Illnesses, or Ballot Question 2, passed with 61% of voters in favor, legalizing medical marijuana for patients suffering from serious health conditions.
+Maine marijuana laws have allowed doctor recommendations, and limited possession, of medical cannabis since 1999.
+On Nov.
+2, 1999, Maine Medical Marijuana for Specific Illnesses, or Ballot Question 2, passed with 61% of voters in favor, legalizing medical marijuana for patients suffering from serious health conditions.

-In 2009, voters passed by nearly 59 percent in favor of the Maine Medical Marijuana Initiative, or Question 5, which expanded the state’s existing program and decriminalized cannabis possession of up to two-and-a-half ounces (2.5 oz), or 70.87 grams.
+In 2009, voters passed by nearly 59 percent in favor of the Maine Medical Marijuana Initiative, or Question 5, which expanded the state’s existing program and decriminalized cannabis possession of up to 2.5 ounces, or 70.9 grams.

 Question 5 officially established the Maine Medical Use of Marijuana Program (MMMP), creating a system of nonprofit dispensaries and cultivators giving patients and caregivers better access to treatments.
 The MMMP is regulated by the Maine Department of Health and Human Services (DHHS).